The Newman School: Academics

 In addition to a traditional curriculum, The Newman School offers an International Baccalaureate Diploma Programme that students may take advantage of in their junior and senior years.
 The school also offers the IB Middle Years Programme for grades 7-10, and the IB Diploma Programme for grades 11-12.

+Extracurriculars

+The Newman School offers several clubs which take place both during the school day and through after school programs including Model United Nations, Newsman, Chess Club, Environmental Club, Debate, Robotics and Yearbook.

 Athletics

 Newman competes in Division B of the Massachusetts Bay Independent League.
+Their team has traditionally had rivalries with Commonwealth School and Boston University Academy due to its proximity to both, despite being much lower ranked than them.

 Sailing

 The sailing team sails out of the CBI boathouse on the Charles River.

 Tennis

 The Newman tennis team has access to courts affiliated with the Winchester Tennis Club.

+AAA Basketball

+Since 2022, the school has operated an AAA basketball team, which is NEPSAC’s only boarding school in Boston.
+In 2024-25, the school won the NEPSAC AAA Championship.
+Jackson Johnson has served as head coach for the team since its founding, with John Carroll also having a role.

+Other Sports

+The school also has AA and varsity basketball teams for boys and girls, varsity Soccer teams for boys, girls and a mixed gender Middle School team, recreational sports and varsity cross country.

+Tuition

+Tuition for the 2025-2026 academic year is $68,000 for boarding students, and $34,000 for day students.